-The core reading scheme is 'Collins Big Cat Phonics'.
-This is supplemented by other schemes to develop children's reading skills.
+The reading scheme is 'Little Wandle Letters & Sounds' using Collins Big Cat Phonics books.
 Books are chosen at the appropriate level for children.
 Beyond the reading scheme an engaging, varied and modern selection of reading books are regularly purchased for each classroom.
 Children are given the opportunity to read a range of books including stories, poetry, plays and non-fiction.
 Children are encouraged to select books that they are excited to read with the support of staff to ensure books are at the appropriate level to support understanding, progression and challenge.